eos/eos/doc/installation.rst

 EOS requires the following system software:

 g++
-  the GNU C++ compiler, in version 4.8.1 or higher;
+  the GNU C++ compiler, in version 10.1 or higher;

 autoconf
   the GNU tool for creating configure scripts, in version 2.69 or higher;

 automake
-  the GNU tool for creating makefiles, in version 1.14.1 or higher;
+  the GNU tool for creating makefiles, in version 1.16.2 or higher;

 libtool
-  the GNU tool for generic library support, in version 2.4.2 or higher;
+  the GNU tool for generic library support, in version 2.4.6 or higher;

 pkg-config
-  the freedesktop.org library helper, in version 0.28 or higher;
+  the freedesktop.org library helper, in version 0.27.1 or higher;

 BOOST
   the BOOST C++ libraries (sub-libraries ``boost-filesystem`` and ``boost-system``);

 yaml-cpp
-  a C++ YAML parser and interpreter library.
+  a C++ YAML parser and interpreter library, in version 0.5.1 or higher.

 The Python interface to EOS requires the additional software: